 2.2 Design of Concrete and Masonry Structures: Concept of mix design.
 Reinforced Concrete: Working Stress and Limit State method of design– Recommendations of I.S. codes Design of one way and two-way slabs, stair-case slabs, simple and continuous beams of rectangular, T and L sections.
 Compression members under direct load with or without eccentricity, Cantilever and Counter fort type retaining walls.
 Water tanks: Design requirements for Rectangular and circular tanks resting on the ground.
 Prestressed concrete: Methods and systems of prestressing, anchorages, Analysis and design of sections for flexure based on working stress, loss of prestress.
 Design of brick masonry as per I.S.
 Codes

 3. Fluid Mechanics, Open Channel Flow and Hydraulic Machines:

-3.1 Fluid Mechanics: Fluid properties and their role in fluid motion, fluid statics including forces acting on plane and curved surfaces.
-Kinematics and Dynamics of Fluid flow: Velocity and accelerations, stream lines, equation of continuity, irrotational and rotational flow, velocity potential and stream functions.
+3.1 Fluid Mechanics: Fluid properties and their role in a fluid motion, fluid statics including forces acting on plane and curved surfaces.
+Kinematics and Dynamics of Fluid flow: Velocity and accelerations, streamlines, equation of continuity, irrotational and rotational flow, velocity potential and stream functions.
 Continuity, momentum and energy equation, Navier-Stokes equation, Euler’s equation of motion, application to fluid flow problems, pipe flow, sluice gates, weirs.